Fene-87/Fene-87/README.md

 - 👋 Hi, I’m @Fene-87
-- 👀 I’m interested in Java and Android Developent
+- 👀 I’m interested in Full stack web development.
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning at Microverse.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Fene-87/Fene-87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.